I recently turned 35.

 P.P.P.S.
 Update, March 2019: It’s been a while.
 In the meantime, I’ve published the article about tourists vs travellers, as well as part 3 of my life story, entitled: Wherever you go, there you are.
 You should read both, in my humble opinion.
 Have fun…

 P.P.P.P.S.
-Update, June 2023: Now I’m 40, and I have a new article about the virtuous life and cheap dopamine.
+Update, 2023: Now I’m 40, and I have a new article about the virtuous life and cheap dopamine.
 I guess the crisis never really stops around here.
 Oh yeah, and I’ve got a mortgage, too.
 Oh well.